Kennedy Township, Allegheny County, Pennsylvania: Education

 Kennedy Township is situated in the Montour School District.
 David E. Williams Middle School is located within the township.
 Before 2017, elementary students from Kennedy typically attended either Forest Grove Elementary or Burkett Elementary in Robinson Township.
 As of 2017, all Montour elementary students attend Montour Elementary School, located next to Montour High School in Robinson.

 St. Malachy Catholic School, Heritage Valley School of Nursing, Rosedale Technical College, Sto-Rox Elementary schools and the public charter Propel Montour Elementary School are also located in Kennedy Township.

 Institutions

-Kennedy is home to several churches: Archangel Gabriel Parish (previously known as St. Malachy Catholic Church until it merged with Holy Trinity from Robinson and Saint John of God from McKees Rocks in 2020), Kenmawr United Presbyterian, and Kennedy First Alliance.
+Kennedy is home to several churches: Archangel Gabriel Parish (previously known as St. Malachy Catholic Church until it merged with Holy Trinity in Robinson Township and Saint John of God from McKees Rocks in 2020), Kenmawr United Presbyterian, and Kennedy First Alliance.

 Amenities

 The Kenmawr Conservation Area is a 60-acre wooded nature park owned and maintained by the Hollow Oak Land Trust.
 The perennial stream that runs the length of the park is an unnamed tributary of Moon Run.
 Informal trails meander through the scenic valley.

-Fairhaven Park, located on Fairhaven Road, is a large park containing several baseball/softball fields, basketball and tennis courts, deck hockey, bocce, horseshoes, several picnic pavilions, playgrounds, and a fitness trail.
+Fairhaven Park, located on Fairhaven Road, is a large park containing several baseball fields, 2 basketball courts, tennis courts, a deck hockey court, horseshoe pits, bocce courts, playgrounds, a handful of picnic pavilions, and a fitness trail.